Do you love Liquid Stevia Drops but don't love the price? Here's how to make your own Homemade Liquid Stevia and save

 Vanilla extract (I used this brand.
 Here is another brand with no sugar.): $1.05

-Dropped bottle (mine was free since I saved a leftover one from stevia, but you can purchase one at Mountain Rose Herbs or on Amazon (this is a handy-dandy set of 6 dropper bottles, so you can make all kinds of stevia drop blends.)
+Dropped bottle (mine was free since I saved a leftover one from stevia, but you can purchase one on Amazon (this is a handy-dandy set of 6 dropper bottles, so you can make all kinds of stevia drop blends.)

 By the way, stevia is pretty hard to measure.
 These stainless steel mini measuring spoons from Amazon are super duper handy.